adobe/adobe-sensei-ai-functions/module8.md

 7. If the app ran successfully then you will see the asset copied into an AEM instance (with the same folder name as you defined in the Creative Cloud).

-    > **NOTE:** Use the AEM host and credentials provided to login and check AEM for the file.
+    > **NOTE:** Use the Adobe Experience Manager host and credentials provided to login and check Adobe Experience Manager for the file.

     Notice the images now have the face cropped out and a new folder has been created to hold the swatches for the image sized based on the sensei-swatch action results: